norulshahlam/assignment-school-admin-api/README.md

 2. Maven
 3. Git

-### Usage
+### How to Run

 To run the Assignment School Admin project, follow these steps:

-- Make sure you have fulfilled the software requirements.
+- Make sure you have fulfilled the above software requirements.

-- Clone this git
+- Clone this repository to your local machine.

        git clone https://github.com/norulshahlam/assignment-school-admin-api.git

+- Navigate to the project directory in the terminal/command prompt.

 - Build the app by running the following command: